 Error/Warning: Local graviton probe results uninterpretable.
 Local space‐time does not conform to stored theoretical model.

-I'm pretty sure we should do leave, Clarisse thought, with deliberate understatement.
+I'm pretty sure we should leave, Clarisse thought, with deliberate understatement.
 Breaking your understanding of reality is never a good thing.

 The group, which had only scattered slightly post‐teleport, immediately reformed around Ryouko.
 With their accelerated thoughts and actions, it was a process that would only take fractions of a second.